Terms that a Buyer of Business Telephone Systems Should

 The

-or anticipated fulfillment of contractual obligations, whether written
+anticipated fulfillment of contractual obligations, whether written or oral.

 Repaired/Refurbished/Recycled